Insane Clown President: Contents summary

 The book chronicles Taibbi's changing assessments of Trump's likelihood to win the 2016 election for president.
 In August 2015, he criticizes the poor slate of candidates for the Republican nomination for president, calling them the "GOP clown car".
 Taibbi begins to change his views after personally visiting speeches by Trump at campaign stops in the beginning portion of 2016.
 In an election dispatch from September 2016, Taibbi writes, "I still don't think Trump really has a chance, but we're sure headed towards a scary ending."
 In October, he states, "Trump can't win.
-Our national experiment can't end because one ageing narcissist got bored of sex and food.
+Our national experiment can't end because one aging narcissist got bored of sex and food.
 Not even America deserves that."
 The book castigates Republican tactics of engaging in culture wars, writing they are, "taking advantage of the fact that their voters didn't know the difference between an elitist and the actual elite, between a snob and an oligarch."
 Taibbi documents how Trump's inflammatory campaign rhetoric, often over social media including Twitter, garnered him increased publicity which led to increased influence.

 Insane Clown President argues that after the 2016 election, subsequent campaign processes will become, "a turnout battle between people who believe in a multicultural vision for the country, and those who don't.
 Every other issue, from taxes to surveillance to war to jobs to education, will take a distant back seat to this ongoing, moronic referendum on white victimhood."
 The author identifies the press as a key figure in the tenor of the 2016 campaign, "The public hates us reporters in the best of times.
 But the summer of Trump could easily turn into an Alamo moment for the press."
 Taibbi comes to the view that members of the press should spend more time hearing out the viewpoints of the American populace, writing, "Just like the politicians our job was to listen, and we talked instead.
 Now America will do its own talking for a while.
 The world may never forgive us for not seeing this coming."

 After the election, Taibbi analyzes its outcome and the factors which led to Trump's success.
 Taibbi surmises Trump capitalized on the power of television, and "is the first to realize the weakness in the system, which is that the watchdogs in the political media can't resist a car wreck."
 The author concludes, "Trump won because he grasped instinctively that the campaign trail was more TV show than democracy."